Immigration Reform: The Sanctuary Movement

 In the course of discerning our role in this movement, we learned of a potential deportee, in danger of being separated from her four children, who was requesting sanctuary.

 On Sept.
 6, 2017, we offered sanctuary to Leonor at Forest Hill Church.
-She has been living at the church since then and numerous media pieces have shared the story.
+She has been living at the church since then.

 How You Can Help

 Many who hear Leonor’s story are eager to help.
 A special contact has been created to handle inquiries: email@example.com

 Others want to help financially.
 Cash or checks made payable to Forest Hill Church may be made in person or through the mail to Forest Hill Church, 3031 Monticello Blvd., Cleveland Heights, OH 44118.
 Please indicate that the donation is for the Sanctuary Movement.

 Online donations may be made through our Paypal account.
 To be sure your donation goes to support Leonor and her family, please indicate Sanctuary Movement in the “Add special instructions to seller” field.